 Do you ever support both sides?

-Strut Legal does not consider e-briefs to represent a conflict of interest, and we are occasionally asked to support multiple parties.
-However, in extremely contentious proceedings, we may agree to decline work from adverse parties if requested to do so.
-In any event, all clients and case-related material will be kept strictly confidential.
+Strut Legal does not consider e-briefs to represent a conflict of interest, and we are routinely asked to support multiple parties.
+In such instances, all client information and case-related material is kept strictly confidential.